DragonSenses/Algorithms/LeetCode/9-palindrome-number/problem.md

 Let's discuss some algorithmic approaches.

   - Reverse and Compare
-  - Revert half of the number
+  - Reverse half of the number

 ### Reverse and Compare